 - Detail-oriented.
 Veterinary technicians need to have strong attention to detail and be precise when administering medication, performing diagnostic tests, and recording information.

 - Manual dexterity.
 Doing intricate tasks, such as administering anesthesia, dental work and taking X-rays, requires steady hands.
 Veterinary technicians must also be able to handle animals, medical instruments, and laboratory equipment with attention and care.

 - Problem-solving skills.
 In order to provide the appropriate treatments for injuries and illnesses, veterinary technicians need to have strong problem-solving skills to identify the causes of the problem and be able to fix it.

 - Physical strength.
 Veterinary technicians need to be able to manage and lift animals.

 If you’re looking for a career where you get to play with animals, then this isn’t the career choice for you.
 Being a veterinary technician is for those with a real commitment to taking care of animals and isn’t something to be taken lightly.

 Do I need to be licensed and certified to work as a Veterinary Technician?

 According to the American Association of Veterinary State Boards, most states require a passing score on the Veterinary Technician National Examination (VTNE) in order for a veterinary technician to be credentialed.
 In the state of California, you must pass both the Veterinary Technician National Examination and the California Veterinary Technician Examination.

-You will need to have at least 4,416 hours of practical experience under the direct supervision of a California-licensed veterinarian in order to qualify for the Veterinary Technician National Examination.
-20 hours of continuing education (CE) are required annually to keep your license current.
+To keep your license current, 20 hours of continuing education (CE) are required annually to keep your license current.
 16 of the 20 hours must be taken from approved CE providers; four hours can be accomplished through self-study.

 In order to become a Veterinary Technician, the first step is to enroll in a veterinary technology program at an accredited college or university.